The Accreditation Logos: OZEV, SafeContractor, MCS, NAPIT

 The significance of Company Accreditations

-- OLEV - the Office for Low Emission Vehicles is administered by the government Department of Vehicle Licensing or the DVLA.
-OLEV certification enables us to administer applications for EV Charging grants and we are certified under both the Homecharge scheme (EVHS1771) and the EV Workplace scheme (SCS1772)
+- OZEV - the Office for Zero Emission Vehicles is administered by the government Department of Vehicle Licensing or the DVLA.
+OZEV certification enables us to administer applications for EV Charging grants and we are certified under both the Homecharge scheme (EVHS1771) and the EV Workplace scheme (SCS1772)

 - SAFE - is a construction industry Safety Schemes In Procurement certification and is best described as the gold standard for health & safety practices on large construction sites.